zammad/zammad-docker-compose/README.md

 # 1. Create a backup of the running installation.
 docker compose run --rm --env BACKUP_ONCE=true zammad-backup

-# 2. Stage that backup for the restore.
-docker compose run --rm zammad-backup sh -c "mkdir /var/tmp/zammad/restore && cp /var/tmp/zammad/*gz /var/tmp/zammad/restore/"

-# 3. Stop the stack.
+# 2. Stop the stack.
 Do not pass --volumes here, it would delete the backup as well.
 docker compose down

+# 3. Stage that backup for the restore.
+docker compose run --rm --no-deps zammad-backup sh -c "mkdir /var/tmp/zammad/restore && cp /var/tmp/zammad/*gz /var/tmp/zammad/restore/"

 # 4. Discard the database volume, so that it gets initialised with the new role layout.
 #    It is named after your compose project, by default the name of this directory.